singh2005/scamurai-bot/README.md

 # 🛡️ Scamurai-bot

-Scamurai-bot is a **consumer protection assistant bot** that fetches the latest scam alerts from trusted sources (currently FTC) and summarizes them into **clear, concise Mastodon posts** to help people stay informed and avoid scams.
+Scamurai-bot is a **consumer protection assistant bot** that fetches the latest scam alerts from trusted sources (currently FTC and IC3) and summarizes them into **clear, concise Mastodon posts** to help people stay informed and avoid scams.

 ## 💡 What does it do?